matbyte-com/vyhub-gmod/README.md

+**IMPORTANT:** ONLY DOWNLOAD THIS ADDON ON THE RELEASES PAGE: https://github.com/matbyte-com/vyhub-gmod/releases

-# Garry's Mod Community-Management / Donation-System
+# vyhub-gmod: Garry's Mod Community-Management / Donation-System

 This is the [VyHub](https://vyhub.net) addon for Garry's Mod.